coreh/RESTore/README.md

 ### Development Status

 This library is still on its early days, and is certainly not suitable for production.
-Expect significant changes as the API is polished.
+Expect significant changes as the API gets polished.

 ### Key inspirations